ltspicer/ioBroker.heizoel24-mex/README.md

 Simply enter the login data from your Heizoel24 account (e-mail and password).
 The MEX data is stored in the data point heizoel24-mex.
 The adapter starts by default every 3 hours.
 This is completely sufficient, as the MEX only sends data once a day.
-The data point CalculatedRemaining/JsonForEcharts (calculated remaining quantity) can be opened directly with eCharts.
+The data points CalculatedRemaining/JsonForEcharts (calculated remaining quantity) and OilUsage/JsonForEcharts can used directly with eCharts.

 ## Changelog
+### 1.4.4 (2025-06-21)

+- README.md & README-de.md corrected

 ### 1.4.3 (2025-06-21)

 - io-package.json > admin set to >=7.4.10